 shipping systems fit for the future

-The Smart Green Shipping Alliance SGSA is an award winning, collaboration of SMEs, large corporations pioneering maritime renewables.
-To:
+The Smart Green Shipping Alliance, SGSA, is an award winning, collaboration of SMEs, large corporations pioneering maritime renewables.

-For shipping the renewable energy of choice is wind.
-Over thousands of years’ humankind has facilitated global trade through wind powered ships.
+For shipping the renewable energy of choice, of course, is wind.
+Over thousands of years humankind has facilitated global trade through wind powered ships.

 We have three strands of interconnected work: